Techstuff-Cloud/Techstuff_Assessment_R-02/README.md

 1. You can use Google.
 2. You are free to use any library for UI/UX or functionality.
 3. Artificial Intelligence(AI) not allowed, neighter in browser, nor in code editor.
+We'll use [zerogpt](https://www.zerogpt.com) and you can be disqualified
 4. Design not needed

 ---